nicklasfrahm/k3se/README.md

 A lightweight Kubernetes engine that deploys `k3s` clusters declaratively based on a cluster configuration file.
 The name is an abbreviation for _k3s engine_ and a hommage to the German word for cheese, _Käse [ˈkɛːzə]_.

+**🐉 Here be dragons:** As the version indicates, this is experimental software.
+The API is subject to change and there are no stability guarantees.
+Use at your own risk.
+We recommend to have a disaster recovery strategy in place.

 ## Quickstart 💡

 If you want to test `k3se` you can use [Vagrant][website-vagrant].
 All examples in the `examples/` folder can be used with the provided `Vagrantfile` that provisions 3 Ubuntu VMs.
 To bring up the VMs you can run the following command: